 The following scoring scheme provides different levels of credit or penalty for varying responses to threats.
-In each test case the tester analyses the security product's response to the threat through each of the five attack stages.
+In each test case involving a targeted attack, the tester analyses the security product's response to the threat through each of the five attack stages.
 Complete success adds four points to the product's score.